 Disability Zine Project

-Wellington Zinefest are working with local disabled creatives to make zines speaking on their experiences of disabilities in Aotearoa.
+Wellington Zinefest worked with local disabled creatives to make zines speaking on their experiences of disabilities in Aotearoa.

-This project is being overseen by longtime Wellington Zinefest collaborator Pinky Fang.
-Pinky is working with four talented local creatives, who are using the medium of zinemaking to express their own unique perspectives on what it's like to be disabled in Aotearoa today.
+This project was overseen by longtime Wellington Zinefest collaborator Pinky Fang.
+Pinky helped our creatives to use zines to express their own unique perspectives on what it's like to be disabled in Aotearoa today.

 This project was inspired by an article Pinky wrote for the Office for Disability Issues, where she rejects the idea that being told ‘You don’t look blind!’ is a compliment.